Meals and Wines at Goosewing Ranch

 This pinot grigio boasts an enticing aroma of fresh, ripe pears with appealing peach, vanilla, and spice scents adding complexity.
 A pretty wine with a round, creamy palate and crisp entry, it has the typical tonic water, pear, and floral grassy flavors that culminate into a lush, silk-textured finish—inviting pairings with food.

-Cotes de Blaye Sauvignon Blanc 2011 ( France, Bordeaux)
+Cotes de Blaye Sauvignon Blanc 2010 (France, Bordeaux)

 This wine is made with no oak allowing the zesty varietal characters.
-The nose is a good myriad of citrus, grape fruit and fresh topical fruits aromas.
+The nose is a good myriad of citrus, grape fruity and fresh tropical fruit aromas.
 The palate is fresh, good acidity with a clean crisp finish.

 Pouilly-Fuisse Chardonnay 2010 (France, Burgundy)